hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 We do understand that, but Mac users are a small percentage, and we don't have research to support it from a business standpoint.
 If it were easy, we'd do it as quickly as possible, but it's not.
 It's a huge task, and is going to be critical for all platforms in the next 2-3 years.
 We are prioritizing accordingly.

 [23:28:56](#lNVzNyvDtzFl9ce8r4x2YZ8q3XMNUsSwjyzu-MxxWuo) <rebolek (Boleslav B≈ôezovsk√Ω)>:
-I guess with 64bit version the number of Mac users would be higher Ì†ΩÌ∏â
+I guess with 64bit version the number of Mac users would be higher üòâ

 [23:50:59](#XEqdUhW-cfgE5pm7XFZ2sYFep-qxgdoUufWtAeLvyKc) <greggirwin (Gregg Irwin)>:
 Yes. @dander posted stats that 80% of mac users are on the latest OS.